Replacing a dead node or dead seed node

 -

-Make sure that the new node meets all prerequisites and then Install DSE on the new node, but do not start DSE.
+Make sure that the new node meets all prerequisites and then install DSE on the new node, but don’t start DSE.

-Be sure to install the same version of DSE as is installed on the other nodes in the cluster, as described in the installation instructions.
+Be sure to install the same version of DSE as is installed on the other nodes in the cluster.

 -

-If DSE automatically started on the node, stop and clear the data that was added automatically on startup.
+If DSE automatically starts on the node, stop DSE and clear the data that was added automatically on startup.

 -